-If you don't have the option of a company pension, perhaps because you're self-employed, you can still take out a pension in addition to the state pension through a 'personal pension'.
+If you don't have the option of a company or workplace pension, perhaps because you're self-employed, you can still save for your retirement through a 'personal pension'.

 Personal pensions work by you paying in a set amount each month to your chosen pension provider.
 Your best bet to find the right provider to suit your needs is by taking financial advice.